edvin/tornadofx-guide/Part 5 - Appendix/Appendix A.md

 ##1 - Property Delegates

-Kotlin is packed with great language features, and we have seen TornadoFX already exploit some of them.
-But there is another that comes in handy when dealing with nuanced property behavior.
-[Delegated properties](https://kotlinlang.org/docs/reference/delegated-properties.html) are a powerful way to specify how a property works and create re-usable policies for those properties.
+Kotlin is packed with great language features, and [delegated properties](https://kotlinlang.org/docs/reference/delegated-properties.html) are a powerful way to specify how a property works and create re-usable policies for those properties.
 On top of the ones that exist in Kotlin's standard library, TornadoFX provides a few more property delegates that are particularly helpful for JavaFX development.

 ###Single Assign